macieklamberski/frontkit/README.md

 ### deploy

 You can define one or more deploy targets, each with its own set of configuration options.
-You can choose of two adapters: [vinyl-ftp](https://github.com/morris/vinyl-ftp) or [gulp-scp2](https://github.com/popomore/gulp-scp2).
+You can choose of three adapters: [vinyl-ftp](https://github.com/morris/vinyl-ftp), [gulp-scp2](https://github.com/popomore/gulp-scp2) and [rsync-slim](https://github.com/stcruy/rsync-slim).
 Each of them have different set of configuration options.

 To use **vinyl-ftp**, set value of `adapter` to `"ftp"`.
 To configure this adapter, look [into documentation of the package](https://github.com/morris/vinyl-ftp#ftpcreate-config-).
 There are also two additional properties: `files` (path to local files) and `destination` (remote directory on the server).
 Example configuration: